Kyubey-kub/Web-carshowroom-Full-stack/README.md

 Overview
 Web-Carshowroom-Full-stack is a dynamic full-stack web application designed to elevate the online car browsing experience.
 It features an engaging layout and interactive elements, focusing on delivering a visually appealing experience with seamless animations, making it easy for users to explore different car models.
 This project demonstrates skills in both frontend and backend development, including responsive design, API integration, and animation techniques.
 Why Web-Carshowroom-Full-stack?
+This project aims to provide a user-friendly interface that enhances car visibility and customer engagement.
+The core features include:

 🎮 Interactive Design: Engaging sliders and car detail options that captivate users.
 📱 Responsive Layout: Ensures accessibility and a seamless experience across devices.